mfkiwl/V-PMP-vliw/README.md

-# What is V-PMP?
+## What is V-PMP?
 V-PMP stands for *Very Long Instrucion Word* - *Packet Manipulator Processor*.
-It's a soft core able to execute 8 instructions in parallel per clock cycle.
+It's a soft core able to execute 8 MIPS-like instructions in parallel per clock cycle.
 It has been designed to specifically meet the need of packet manipulation tasks.
+We exploit the *Instruction Level Parallelization* by means of a wider instruction that is divided into 8 *syllables* that are executed in dedicated lanes.